bigtreetech/docs/docs/Panda_Aura_A1mini.md

 ## Product Overview

-Panda Aura A1 & A1mini instantly transforms the A1 / A1 mini printers into desktop focal points.
-This product includes colorful light effects and audio-visual alarms, with customizable RGB lighting and sound effects, which can be controlled through Web UI or the mobile app (coming soon).
-You can also preset scene interactions like "Las Vegas" and "Cyber Neon."
-When printing is complete or an error occurs, the light board will emit lighting effects similar to the H2D Style Status Indicator.
-Panda Aura A1 & A1mini enable remote control, status visibility, and interactive ambiance, making each print a light show.
+The Panda Aura A1 and A1 mini transform your Bambu Lab A1 printers into interactive desktop centerpieces.
+They provide real-time status updates through customizable RGB lighting and audio-visual alarms, which can be managed via a Web UI or an upcoming mobile app.
+Choose from preset scenes or create your own for a unique ambiance.
+By offering remote status visibility and dynamic light shows for events like print completion, these devices enhance both functionality and style.

 ## Product Features

-* Product Positioning: A1/A1mini printer decorative light board and audio-visual alarm
+* Product Positioning: A1/A1 mini printer decorative light board and audio-visual alarm
 * Customizable RGB light effects and sound effects (via Web UI and APP)
 * Remote control of lighting effects via APP (coming soon), with scene interactions
 * Displays printing status (same logic as H2D printer status light)